-For a layman, the initial concept of the game theory might look like just as a strategic tool to boost competitive abilities of a firm against its competitors only.
-Actually, it can also be successfully applied inside a firm, in the perspective of considering various internal stakeholders of a firm as players.
+For a layperson, the initial concept of the game theory might look like just as a strategic tool to boost the competitive abilities of a firm against its competitors only.
+You can apply it successfully inside a firm, in the perspective of considering various internal stakeholders of a firm as players.
 One playing against another!

 Here is an exciting example of an application of game theory where two internal entities of a firm “playing” the game against each other.
 Remember, the purpose of each player is to “win” against the other.
 The strategies adoption to bring down the rival player is purely motivated because of a simple fact if one wins the other loses; (nobody wants to lose).

 Let’s get back to the example.

 We have two players in this game: Player A, a manager, and player B, workers.
 The manager’s objective is to increase workers efficiency.
 His gain lies in the better productivity of the workers.
 On the other hand, workers “gain” is in reduced ability assuming a lower efficiency level benefits them.

-The manager wants to make workers more efficient without monitoring them because it incurs cost as well as it’s a necessary evil.
+The manager wants to make workers more efficient without monitoring them because it incurs a cost as well as it’s a necessary evil.
 However, the workers perceive monitoring threat as it compels them to work more along knowing, it’s also a weakness of the manager due to its extra costs.

 The probability of opting monitoring depends upon the “gains” of workers in the form of reduced efficiency.
 In the same way, the likelihood of reduced effectiveness depends on how much it costs to the manager to monitor the workers.
 When workers gains or their monitoring cost are higher, the probability of reduced efficiency will increase as well.
 The game begins!

 The possible results can be in the following four situations of: